criticalmash/assemble-navigation/README.md

-#Navigation generator plugin for Assemble
+# Navigation Generator Plugin for Assemble

+> New Note: The new 0.4 branch adds new capabilities and API enhancements.
+But we don't anticipate any breaking changes with the 0.3 branch API.
+>
 > Note: This 0.3 branch is a public-beta designed to be used with Assemble v0.11+.
 Depending on feedback and testing, I might have to make breaking changes to the API.
+>
 > Otherwise, feel free to use it and [share your thoughts](https://github.com/criticalmash/assemble-navigation/issues).

-##What is Assemble?
+## What is Assemble?
 [From the Assemble Repository →](https://github.com/assemble/assemble)
 > Get the rocks out of your socks!
 Assemble makes you fast at creating web projects.
 Assemble is used by thousands of projects for rapid prototyping, creating themes, scaffolds, boilerplates, e-books, UI components, API documentation, blogs, building websites / static site generator, alternative to jekyll for gh-pages and more!
 Assemble can also be used with gulp and grunt.

-Assemble-navigation is a middleware collection to generate and inject hierarchal navigation data into a page's context.
+Assemble-Navigation is a middleware collection to generate and inject hierarchal navigation data into a page's context.
 That page can then use a template or partial to build any kind of menu.

 I've also created a collection of [navigation-helpers](https://github.com/criticalmash/navigation-helpers) to make building menus and breadcrumbs easier.
 But you can use any template helpers you like.